Deewhy95/Deewhy95/README.md

 </h3>

 <h2 align="center">
-A Finance & Data Analyst in the making 💬 R Programmer 💻,  and Writer 🎨!
+A Finance & Data Analyst
 </h2>

-I love the challenge of finding solutions to problems and spending time to meet new people.
-Learning and trying new things and most importanly, having a hand in developing the INNOVATIONS of tomorrow!!
+I love the challenge of finding solutions to problems and spending time meeting new people.
+Learning and trying new things and most importantly, having a hand in developing the INNOVATIONS of tomorrow!!

 ### 🤝 Connect with me: